-I'm glad this tweet about ExplainShell got as much exposure as it did, because it is an awesome tool that's been around for a while that could use more exposure.
+I'm glad this tweet about ExplainShell got as much exposure as it did, because it is an awesome tool that's been around for a while that could use more attention.
 I simply love it; it does a fantastic job explaining many Linux commands in a visual way.
 I've described Unfurl as a mix of ExplainShell and CyberChef - both tools definitely had an outsized impact on how Unfurl turned out.

 #3: Replacing strings.exe with FLOSS

 FireEye's FLOSS (FireEye Labs Obfuscated String Solver) is another tool that isn't new, but I think all of DFIR should have in their toolbox.
 It works in a similar fashion to strings.exe, so it's easy to swap it into your workflow.
 However, FLOSS has multiple deobfuscation routines built in that let it find and extract strings that malware authors have tried to hide.

 #2: Introducing libcloudforensics: open source utility for doing #DFIR in multiple clouds